aryanduntley/AIProjectManager/ai-pm-mcp/reference/directivesmd/09-logging-documentation.md

 ### Directory Documentation Requirements

-**Dual Documentation System**: Every significant directory must maintain both README.md (human-readable) and README.json (AI-optimized) files.
+**Documentation System**: Every significant directory must maintain README.md (human-readable) files with AI-optimized metadata stored in the database.

 #### README.md Management
 With every significant change to code, the README.md in the housing directory must be updated to reflect: